eclipse-edc/eclipse-edc.github.io/content/en/documentation/for-contributors/control-plane/entities/_index.md

 > Since we are using `@vocab`, the `leftOperand` `headquarter.location` vaule defaults to the `edc` namespace, i.e. will get transformed during JSON-LD expansion to `"https://w3id.org/edc/v0.0.1/ns/headquarter.location"`

-and let's assume that we didn't make any bindings, the output of the validation might look like this:
+and let's assume that we didn't bind the policy to any function or scope, the output of the validation might look like this:

 ```json
 {